Eschatologue/CM_wiki/docs/class/monk/wu-jen.md

 When you hit your target with an attack using this feature, you can spend 1 :class-phb24-monk: **Focus Point** to choose one of the following effects:

-***Forced Movement.*** You can move it 5 feet to an unoccupied space, provided the target is no more than one size larger than you.
+**Forced Movement**  You can move it 5 feet to an unoccupied space, provided the target is no more than one size larger than you.

-***Teleport.*** You instantly teleport to an unoccupied space you can see within 5 feet of your target.
+**Teleport**  You instantly teleport to an unoccupied space you can see within 5 feet of your target.

 [Unarmed Strike]: ../../gameplay/phb/action.md#unarmed-strike